barryclark/jekyll-now/lab/jlink.md

 If you look at the content of the newly created _"modularfunc"_ directory, you will see familiar content (`pom.xml`, `func.yaml`, `HelloFunction.java`, etc.); the only noticeable difference being a new `Dockerfile`.

-### Deploy the function
+### Build and Deploy the Function

-You can deploy and run the function, as usual, using the Fn CLI.
+You can build, deploy and run the function, as usual, using the Fn CLI.

 ```
 fn create someapp
 fn deploy --app someapp modularfunc
 fn invoke someapp modularfunc
 ```

+### Using jlink to create a custom JRE

 If we look at the `Dockerfile`, we can see that it's a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) as it uses multiple images (`fn-cache:latest`, `maven:3.6.0-jdk-12-alpine` and `alpine:latest`).